 (When Hugo was younger, I’d get bags of frozen vegetables and freeze them into ice cubes.
 It’s a great, versatile thing to have in your freezer whatever puppy you have!)

-Which Lickimat topping is your dog’s favourite?
+Which of these Lickimat recipes is your dog’s favourite?

 There you have it!